-The best drones handle tough winds, shoot high quality videos and images, and are user-friendly.
-One drone in particular fits that profile: the DJI Mavic Mini Drone.
+The best drones handle tough winds, shoot high-quality videos and images, and are user-friendly.
+One top-rated drone, in particular, fits that profile: the DJI Mavic Mini Drone.
 It’s doing all of that while keeping itself tiny.
-Underneath its hood are even a few tricks you’ll never want to give up once you have it.
+Underneath its hood is even a few tricks you’ll never want to give up once you have them.

 For a mini drone, the DJI Mavic Mini Drone is tough against winds.
 It makes use of a 3-axis gyro system; a necessary trait for steady photography.
 The Potensic T25 has it beat with its 9-axis gyro, but Mavic gets the job done.
 Video quality is excellent at 2.7K, with images being 12MP.

 The Mavic Mini DJI Drone is small enough to fit in your pocket, not weighing much more than smartphones.
 This is because the arms fold against its body.
-It’s small weight class exempt it from certain regulations in some countries (but double-check your area).
+Its small weight class exempts it from certain regulations in some countries (but double-check your area).

-Included in the package is its charging hub and remote controller.
-What’s nice about the remote controller is clips extend from the bottom which fasten to your smartphone.
-In doing so, you can view your fly via phone, and even use the DJI Fly app to take a flying lesson.
+Included in the package are its charging hub and remote controller.
+What’s nice about the remote controller is clips extend from the bottom and fasten to your smartphone.
+In doing so, you can view your flight via phone, and even use the DJI Fly app to take a flying lesson.
 Go through our DJI Mavic Air Quadcopter with Remote Controller review if you want a drone that you can control with your smartphone.

-In other words: the DJI Mavic Mini is, in our opinion, a much more cost efficient drone over its cousin.
+In other words: the DJI Mavic Mini is, in our opinion, a much more cost-efficient drone than its cousin.
 There’s even a Mavic Mini + Extra Batteries combo that’s well worth the investment.

 When we review DJI drones, they’re always a joy.
 They certainly are some of the best drones on the market when considering their performance to price ratio.
-The DJI Mavic Mini Drone is perfect for newcomers to drones and veterans, thanks to its performance, lightweight body and portability.
-While it lacks collision avoidance sensors, it makes up with its included flying lessons and propeller guards.
+The DJI Mavic Mini Drone is perfect for newcomers to drones and veterans, thanks to its performance, lightweight body, and portability.
+While it lacks collision avoidance sensors, it makes up for its included flying lessons and propeller guards.

 Also why not check out: